 Antique and rare printed books have value as part of a collection.
 Printed books contain constitutional and physical importance that collections will often appreciate in value.
 This does not happen with e-books.Explore

-You retain information longer with printed books
+A reader can retain information longer with printed books

 Unlike e-books, printed text will never have any technological issues.
 There are never any download issues, technical glitches, or formatting issues with physical books.
 Physical copies of books allow for a smooth and enriching reading experience.Explore